tomxi/markdown-cv/index.md

 `2018-2020`
 __MARL Talk Coordinator__, New York University
-- Coordinated invitation for guest to present their research to the Music and Audio Research Lab (MARL)
+- Coordinated invitation for guests to present their research to the Music and Audio Research Lab (MARL)

 ## Invited Talk
 `2018`